gambitproject/jsgte/INFOS/jquery.md

 ##DOM access##

 ###Document Object Model : JavaScript###
-Elements can have 0 or multiple child, but only one father.
+Elements can have 0 or multiple children, but only one father.
 ```html
 <div>
    <p> This is a paragraph </p>
 </div>
 ```
-The div element has three child : one element <p> and two text element containing an endline.
+The div element has three children : one element <p> and two text element containing an endline.

 ####Dynimac creation of HTML element and text####
 `var e = document.createElement("tag")``